Coping with a hospital stay, operation or procedure

 If your child is in intensive care, we will offer somewhere to stay to both parents – this cannot be at the bedside for safety reasons, but we give priority for accommodation nearest GOSH to parents of children and young people in intensive care.

 During hospital stays all parents are encouraged to take regular breaks from the ward environment.
 Taking a break and taking time-out for yourself can help with the stress of caring for a sick child.
+Have a look at our information sheet for more ideas about how to look after yourself.

 While it can be tempting to be less strict about what happens and when, your child will probably prefer to stick to their usual routine during a hospital stay.
-The familiarity of usual mealtime and bedtime routines can be a source of comfort for young child when they are away from home.
+The familiarity of usual mealtime and bedtime routines can be a source of comfort for children when they are away from home.

 When you get home